 Back to the RM06-HRS.
 The RM06 isn’t new, but the HRS is a special variant that has both an auto power down (not off) feature and a specified anodizing instead of cerakote (mil contract requirements).
 The former makes it particularly useful in the rifle role, in my opinion.

 The feature, which can be locked into use, has the RMR auto-adjusting for ambient brightness.
 This feature is a hallmark of Trijicon optics and available on many competing options.
 The HRS can additionally be, at will, manually adjusted by the user to a desired brightness and it will stay there for 16.5 hours from the last adjustment.
 It then reverts to its power saving ambient mode.

 Why do I like this in a rifle optic more than a handgun one?
 Because I check my handgun optic every day that I carry it, I make minor adjustments for lighting conditions if necessary.
-I don’t check my rifle daily, it just sits there leaning the rack waiting to be used.
-What the feature gives me is a very high degree of probability that when I grab the rifle the dot is properly adjusted for the current light and I can take an immediate shot.
-I can also, with a small amount of time to do the once over on my gear, lock in an illumination setting I am comfortable with that will stay with me for 16.5 hours as I also check light, primary optic, and all my other knick knacks that help keep me alive.
+I don’t check my rifle daily, it just sits there leaning in the rack waiting to be used.
+What the feature gives me is a very high degree of probability that, when I grab the rifle, the dot is properly adjusted for the current light and I can take an immediate shot.
+I can also, with a small amount of time to do the once over on my gear, lock in an illumination setting I am comfortable with, that will stay with me for 16.5 hours, as I also check light, primary optic, and all my other knick knacks that help keep me alive.

 It’s a respectably sized 3.25 MOA dot for reflexive work and has a good year+ of battery in active use.